Updated May 20, 2025

 Context Is Everything

-We humans know it’s a review, even if the RIS metadata doesn’t say so.
+We humans know that it’s a review, even if the RIS metadata doesn’t say so.
 First, Critical Inquiry puts articles like the one by Gruesz in a section called “The CI Review,” a heading displayed at the top of the review online:

 That heading is also used as a running head in the print/PDF version, as this screenshot from the top of page 492 shows (and note that Critical Inquiry’s running heads are in italics, so “CI” is in roman, or reverse italics):